 - Unrepairable or unserviceable appliances that are in use or available for use

 - Incomplete electrical work that could result in a fire or exposure to electrical energy

-- Combustible material in close proximity to regulated equipment that has or will cause the equipment to operate in an unsafe manner
+- Combustible material near regulated equipment that has, or will cause the equipment to operate in an unsafe manner

 - persons not qualified for the work